Collection Development Manual

 Individual Title Purchases

-Individual titles are purchased through firm order.
+Individual print or electronic titles are purchased through firm order.

 By Request